Kalsoy: Legends

 Kalsoy has many legends, the best known of which is the legend of the Selkie or Seal-Woman of Mikladalur.

 A young farmer from the town of Mikladalur on Kalsoy Island went to the beach to watch the selkies dance.
 He hid the skin of a beautiful selkie maid, so she could not go back to sea, and forced her to marry him.
 He kept her skin in a chest and the key with him both day and night.
 One day when out fishing, he discovered that he had forgotten to bring his key.
 When he returned home, the selkie wife had escaped back to sea, leaving their children behind.
-Later, when the farmer was out on a hunt, she killed both her selkie husband and two selkie sons, and she promised to take revenge upon the men of Mikladalur.
+Later, when the farmer was out on a hunt, he killed both her selkie husband and two selkie sons, and she promised to take revenge upon the men of Mikladalur.
 Some shall be drowned, some shall fall from cliffs and slopes, and this shall continue, until so many men have been lost that they will be able to link arms around the whole island of Kalsoy; occasional deaths still occur in this way on the island.

 This revenge has always been taken seriously, not only in Kalsoy, but also in the Faroe Islands generally.
 The descendants of the Seal-Woman are still known in the country by certain characteristics, especially their short fingers.